 Rutgers University has partnered with Keeling and Associates, LLC (K&A) in this search process.
 Candidates must submit an application (resume, cover letter and 3 references) through the Rutgers’ job applicant portal: https://jobs.rutgers.edu/postings/search.
 Only online applications accepted.

-A confidential review of applications will begin on May 30, 2017.
+A confidential review of applications will begin immediately and will continue until the position is filled.
 Confidential inquiries and nominations should be addressed to Dr. Jan Walbert, Vice President and Senior Consultant for Executive Search, Keeling & Associates, jwalbert@KeelingAssociates.com.

 Affirmative Action/Equal Employment Opportunity Statement